alexishevia/redux-file-sync/docs/README.md

     The `sync` function accepts a single argument, which must be an object with:
     - `store`: Either the redux store or a similar object with `dispatch()` and `getState()` functions.
+    - `localStorage`: [AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage) or an object with a compatible API.
     - `cloudStorage`: Dropbox is the only cloud storage provider supported in this initial version.
         The Dropbox provider requires the user's access token and the path to the cloud file.
 If you're using the [Dropbox FilePicker](#dropbox-filepicker), you can obtain these using the `getAccessToken` and `getFilePath` selectors.
 If you're not, make sure to pass a valid `accessToken` and `path` to the Dropbox provider.